philrz/super/book/src/super-sql/intro.md

 {"b":1,"c":2}
 {"b":3,"c":4}
 ```
-If we run this the query from above without type checking data from the source
+If we run the query from above without type checking data from the source
 (enabled with the `-dynamic` flag), then the query runs even though there are type
 errors.
 In this case, "missing" values are produced:
 ```